backupbrew/switchbrew/USB services.md

 interface enabled/disabled while the USB cable was connected which then caused USB-comms state to change.

+This is signalled before the endpoints are actually ready for data-transfer - there's currently no known way to properly check for that.

 ## SetVidPidBcd

 Takes a type-5 buffer with 0x66 bytes of USB descriptor data (see